 A recipe is the basic building block of the Uncanny Automator WordPress plugin.

-Each recipe has 2 main parts: triggers and actions.
-A “trigger” is what happens first to tell the site to run an “action”.
+Every recipe has 2 main parts: triggers and actions.
+A trigger is what happens first to tell the site to run an action.
 A recipe effectively tells your WordPress site, “if this happens then do that“.
 Triggers are the “this” in that example; actions are “that”.

 There can be a bit more to it, of course.
 Sometimes triggers and actions have conditions, like if a page must be viewed 3 times, or a quiz must be passed with a score of 80% or higher, the number of views and the score are conditions for the associated triggers.
 Some triggers and actions can have even more settings, like when you want to send an email.
 In that example, the email needs a recipient, subject, body, and maybe those fields will include some variables.
 Finally, on completion of a recipe you may want to redirect the user to a new URL.
 That’s another element of a recipe that can be optionally included.

-Watch a Video Demo
+Watch a video demo